Strife (1996 video game): Reception

-Strife received quite positive reviews upon its release.
+Strife received very positive reviews upon its release.
 Reviewers took note of the novel gameplay: unlike most previous first-person shooters, such as Doom, the player must cooperate with friendly characters in Strife, while killing everyone in sight ends badly.
 Some reviews praised the story, but the reviewer in Next Generation criticized it for being too linear and the choices being illusionary.

-The voice-acting in the game was generally rated positively; in particular, the voice and personality of Blackbird was praised by some reviewers, with GameSpot's Tal Blevins describing her voice as "by far the sexiest thing to ever resonate from my computer speakers."
+The voice-acting in the game was generally rated positively; in particular, the voice and personality of Blackbird was praised by some reviewers, with GameSpot's Tal Blevins describing her voice as "sexy".

 Strife's graphics were overall rated poorly.
 The reviewers criticized the game for using the obsolete Doom engine, which they considered especially jarring when compared to more modern games such as Duke Nukem 3D or Quake.
 However, the hand-drawn illustrations which appear during dialogues and cutscenes were generally considered to be of good quality.
 Some reviewers doubted the novelty of the gameplay, pointing out that similar ideas were already used in e.g. CyberMage: Darklight Awakening.
 Limiting the player to a single savegame slot was also criticized, especially since making a wrong decision could make the game unwinnable.

 Years after its release, retrospective reviews of the game were more positive.
 The reviewer of jeuxvideo.com recommended Strife for first-person shooter fans.
 Two articles about the game were published on the PC Gamer website.
 Richard Cobbett described the game in his "Saturday Crapshoot" series; he considered Strife to be an underappreciated game, but believed that it had not aged well.
 Paul Dean likewise concluded that Strife did not receive the attention it deserved back in its day, and encouraged readers to play the game.
 Both journalists compared Strife to the later Deus Ex, a more commercially successful attempt to combine the first-person shooter formula with role-playing elements.